-Visitors of all ages carefully hop rock to rock to rock across the spot where Lake Itasca flows into the river’s humble beginning.
+Visitors of all ages carefully hop rock to rock across the spot where Lake Itasca flows into the river’s humble beginning.
 On hot summer days, children and hikers seeking a cooling reprieve wade into the gentle waters beneath the shade of fragrant pines that have towered like sentries for hundreds of years.

-The Mary Gibbs Visitor Center adjacent to the headwaters features exhibits on the river’s history and cultural importance.
+The Mary Gibbs Visitor Center, adjacent to the headwaters, features exhibits on the river’s history and cultural importance.
 Minnesota has more miles of the Mississippi than any other state, including the river’s most wild and scenic stretches as it flows north to Bemidji and east through several large lakes and the Chippewa National Forest.

-Itasca also stands out as Minnesota’s oldest state park (established in 1891), one of its largest with 32,000 acres, and among its grandest thanks to a variety of lodging that’s rich in historic character and similar in style to national park lodges built in the early 1900s.
+Itasca also stands out as Minnesota’s oldest state park (established in 1891), one of its largest at 32,000 acres, and among its grandest thanks to a variety of lodging that’s rich in historic character and similar in style to national park lodges built in the early 1900s.
 The park offers more than 220 campsites, plus cabins, suites, rooms at historic Douglas Lodge, and even a hostel in the 1922 former park headquarters.

 Get your bearings and enjoy hands-on exhibits on loons, forest fires, logging and wildlife at the Brower Visitor Center.
 The scenic, 10-mile Wilderness Drive circles through the park.
 For an eagle’s-eye view of the majestic forest, brave the climb up the Aiton Heights observation tower.

 Narrated boat excursions explore Lake Itasca, sharing natural history lessons and pointing out wildlife such as bald eagles that soar above the water.
-You can rent a kayak or canoe to paddle on the lake or bikes to enjoy a 6-mile trail to the headwaters.
+You can rent a kayak or canoe to paddle on the lake or bikes to pedal along the 6-mile trail to the headwaters.
 Hikers can trek more than 28 miles of trails around quiet lakes, bogs and into forests that chatter with birds and squirrels, and sightings can include otter, mink and deer.
 Another highlight is peaceful Preacher’s Grove, with its canopy of tall pines.

 During the summer, the “Music under the Pines” series of weekend concerts features an eclectic lineup.
 For kids, an array of naturalist programs covers fun topics from animal tracks to fish painting.
 Itasca is also popular for its beautiful fall colors and, in the winter, for its cross-country ski trails.